EmilioSG11/video.js-luxmty-player-skin/README.md

 # video.js-luxmty-player-skin
-Redisgned Luxmty skin for new [videojs](http://videojs.com/) version 8.3.0+ with dark, red and white color combination...
+Redisgned Luxmty Player Skin for new [videojs](http://videojs.com/) version 8.3.0+ with dark, red and white color combination...
 You can change for other colors<br>

 ## Features
 ![demo](https://raw.githubusercontent.com/EmilioSG11/video.js-luxmty-player-skin/main/images/features.png)